Huronia (region): Subsistence

-The Huron were farmers, primarily of maize, which comprised 60 percent or more of their diet.
+The Wendat were farmers, primarily of maize, which comprised 60 percent or more of their diet.
 They also cultivated beans, squash, sunflowers, and tobacco.
 Huronia was among the most northern places in the Americas where maize could be grown.
 The northern border of Huronia abutted on the Canadian Shield, a rocky region of thin soils and cold climate in which agriculture was difficult or impossible.
-The Huron cleared forest from much of the land in Huronia and produced an agricultural surplus which they traded to their non-farming Algonquin neighbors.
+The Wendat cleared forest from much of the land in Huronia and produced an agricultural surplus which they traded to their non-farming Algonquin neighbors.
 The soil of Huronia was sandy and low in productivity.
-The Huron practiced slash-and-burn agriculture, clearing a field of forest and farming it for 10 to 15 years until soil fertility declined and then moving both their farming and their village to another location a few miles away.
+The Wendat practiced slash-and-burn agriculture, clearing a field of forest and farming it for 10 to 15 years until soil fertility declined and then moving both their farming and their village to another location a few miles away.
 Scholars have estimated that yields of maize were from 8 bushels (200 kg) to 22 bushels (560 kg) per acre with the higher estimate for land newly cultivated and the lower estimate for land that had deteriorated in fertility after being planted for many years.
-To feed their people, the Hurons required from .4 acre to .8 acre of land under cultivation per capita with more land required to attain a surplus for trading.
-French visitors commented on the extensive fields of maize near Huron villages.
+To feed their people, the Wendat required from .4 acre to .8 acre of land under cultivation per capita with more land required to attain a surplus for trading.
+French visitors commented on the extensive fields of maize near Wendat villages.

-Meat was a minor item in the Huron diet.
+Meat was a minor item in the Wendat diet.
 Fish, procured from Lake Huron and smaller lakes, was an important food.
 The women collected wild berries and nuts.
 Acorns were a food in times of famine.
-Maple syrup as a late-winter food was known to many Huron neighbors and they too may have collected and concentrated the sap of the maple tree.
+Maple syrup as a late-winter food was known to many Wendat neighbors and they too may have collected and concentrated the sap of the maple tree.